Abdennour-Zaim/e-commerce-app-using-microservices-architecture/README.md

 The notification  system will consume two types of messages: the order confirmation and the payment confirmation.
 It will send emails to the customer and finally persist the emails in the notification database.
 And all this ecosystem will have a distributed tracing using ZIPKIN.

-I'm currently working on the frontend part of this project.
+I'm currently working on the frontend part of this project ( I'll be using Angular).

 <img src="images/app%20architecture.png" style="max-width: 100%; height: auto;" alt="architecture image">